8 loving ways to honor a pet's memory: Write an obit, grow a garden, dedicate a day

 I have had pets my entire life, and their passing really is devastating.
 And once they are gone, it feels like the hole in my heart will never heal.
 I decided long ago that the only way to address this was to take myself to the shelter, adopt another life and process that adoption in the name and memory of my recently passed angel.

 The distraction and activity alone of settling a pet into an unfamiliar, albeit loving, environment is a positive one, and the new addition inevitably finds their own place in my broken heart.
-That is how I have learned to handle the horrible loss. —Linda Smith, Massachusetts
+That is how I have learned to handle the horrible loss. —Linda Smith

 Celebrate your dog the Nepalese way